dotnet/docs/docs/core/testing/unit-testing-mstest-runner-extensions.md

 ### Microsoft code coverage

 Microsoft Code Coverage analysis is possible for both managed (CLR) and unmanaged (native) code.
 Both static and dynamic instrumentation are supported.
 This extension is shipped as part of [Microsoft.Testing.Extensions.CodeCoverage](https://nuget.org/packages/Microsoft.Testing.Extensions.CodeCoverage) NuGet package.
+Unmanaged (native) code coverage is disabled in the extension by default.
+Use flags `EnableStaticNativeInstrumentation` and `EnableDynamicNativeInstrumentation` to enable it if needed.
+For more information about unmanaged code coverage, see [Static and dynamic native instrumentation](/visualstudio/test/customizing-code-coverage-analysis?#static-and-dynamic-native-instrumentation).

 The package is shipped with Microsoft .NET LIBRARY closed-source free to use licensing model.